Curious to know what certain FP&A terms mean? Browse this glossary to get FP&A definitions and deepen your knowledge.

 Costs of Goods Sold (COGS)

-Counterparty risk is the risk to both parties that one side will not pay as contractually obligated or fulfil other requirements agreed to in a contract.
+Counterparty risk is the risk to both parties that one side will not pay as contractually obligated or fulfill other requirements agreed to in a contract.

 Customer Relationship Management (CRM)

-Customer relationship management (CRM) is the collection and analysis of customer information intended for sale, marketing and customer service, which helps companies to understand and support existing and potential customer needs.
-A CRM system is software that manages, tracks, and stores interactions with customers and their account histories in one centralised location.
+Customer relationship management (CRM) is the collection and analysis of customer information intended for sale, marketing, and customer service, which helps companies to understand and support existing and potential customer needs.
+A CRM system is software that manages, tracks, and stores interactions with customers and their account histories in one centralized location.

 Debt Equity Ratio